 In 2013 I signed with Routledge / Taylor & Francis Books in New York to write a book based on my research titled “Spiritual Art & Art Education” – part of the Routledge Advances in Art and Visual Studies Series.
 Published in the USA December 2013, in the UK January 2014.

-At present the book is in the library collections of Oxford University, Cambridge University, the British Library, Trinity College Dublin, National Library Scotland, Harvard Library, Library of Congress, The National Library Australia, State Library Victoria, Sydney University, University of New South Wales, and other libraries – I do not have a full list.
+At present the book is in the library collections of Oxford University, Cambridge University, the British Library, Trinity College Dublin, National Library Scotland, Harvard Library, Library of Congress, The National Library Australia, State Library Victoria, State Library NSW, Sydney University, University of New South Wales, and other libraries – I do not have a full list.
 Please do ask your own librarian to order a copy.
+AMAZON AU is offering a paperback edition.

 Copies may be ordered/purchased at Amazon.com or at Routledge.com:

-I am a sessional lecturer at the Centre for Continuing Education, Sydney University , the course is titled “Art & Philosophy of the Spirit”.
+Since 2014 I have been a sessional lecturer at the Centre for Continuing Education, Sydney University , the course is titled “Art & Philosophy of the Spirit”.
 “This unique course offers an in-depth analysis of contemporary concepts and practices – a fascinating marriage of ontology (theories of being) and aesthetics (theories of art).”

 2015 – ACU Conference, “Grounding the Spirit in Art and Literature”, Sydney.